Kabocha Squash Soup

 - 1/2 tsp black pepper

-- 5 cups vegetable broth (1250 ml)
+- 5 cups vegetable broth, 1250 ml

 - 1 14 oz can light or full-fat coconut milk

-- 2 tbsp fresh lime juice (30 ml)
+- 2 tbsp fresh lime juice, 30 ml

-- 1 tbsp soy sauce or gluten-free tamari (15 ml)
+- 1 tbsp soy sauce or gluten-free tamari, 15 ml

 Instructions

-- Prepare the squash before you begin.
+- Prepare Squash and Vegetables: Prepare the squash before you begin.
 Cut it in half from top to bottom and remove the seeds.
 Cut each half into two large chunks then slice the chunks into wedges.
 Slice the skin off each wedge and chop the wedges into cubes.
+Kabocha squash skin is edible so don’t worry if you don’t get every little bit of skin off.
+Prepare the onion, garlic, ginger and carrot as well so you’re ready to go.

-- Bring to a low boil then reduce the heat and simmer lightly, uncovered, for approximately 15 minutes until the squash is fork tender.
+- Add Squash and Broth: Stir in the cubed squash and broth.
+If needed, you can add additional broth after blending to adjust the consistency to your preference.
+Bring to a low boil then reduce the heat and simmer lightly, uncovered, for approximately 15 minutes until the squash is fork tender.

-- Either use an immersion blender in the pot to puree the soup or carefully transfer it to a blender and process until smooth and creamy.
+- Blend Soup: Either use an immersion blender in the pot to puree the soup or carefully transfer it to a blender and process until smooth and creamy.
 Be sure to allow the steam to escape while blending if you’re using a blender.

-- Return the soup to the pot if you used a blender and mix in the coconut milk, lime, soy sauce, miso paste and sugar, if using.
+- Add Final Seasonings: Return the soup to the pot if you used a blender and mix in the coconut milk, lime, soy sauce, miso paste and sugar, if using.
+Season with additional salt and pepper, if needed.

 Notes